 1. Understand the reason for patient anger or dissatisfaction

-Patients may get angry for various reasons!
+Patients can get angry for various reasons!
 However, sometimes these reasons may be personal and completely not medically related – even though they’ll disguise it as such.
-It is important that medical professionals providing care to the patient recognize and address the origin of the patient’s anger.
+It is important that medical professionals providing care to the patient, recognize and address the origin of the patient’s anger.
 Often, the patient can identify the immediate frustration that sets them off but, not the root cause of the anger.

 In such cases, health care professionals can attempt to calm angry patients or prevent further development of the patient’s anger by improving communication, bedside manner and minimizing significant delays, while continuing to provide efficient care.
 Always watch your own language to prevent things from getting bad to worse.
-Remain calm, caring, empathetic, and tactful and tension will likely diffuse itself.
+Remain calm, caring, empathetic, and tactful; and their tension will likely diffuse itself.

 2. Dr. Google could be interfering: